Embroidery needles for perfect results

 In addition to the needle tip, the needle size is decisive for the quality of the embroidery results.
 The size of the design, the thread and the material density determine the choice of needle size.
 The finer the fabric and the smaller and more detailed the motif to be embroidered, the finer the needle should be.

-The information about the size is metric and is shown in a 1/100 scale.
+The metric system shows the size on a 1/100 scale.
 A needle with a needle size of 65 therefore measures 0.65 mm in diameter at its thickest point.
-65 to 75 needles can be used as standard all-rounders or solutions for the majority of applications.

 Download our needle selection guide now to get an overview and our recommendations on needle systems and sizes for all available Madeira threads.